pwbriggs/music-assistant.github.io/docs/player-support/index.md

 For specific player provider information refer to the relevant section in this document.
 Most players are enabled by default and will be automatically discovered by Music Assistant.

-In the player provider settimgs you can disable or hide any players you do not use.
+In the player provider settings you can disable or hide any players you do not use.

 ![Preview image](../assets/screenshots/player-disable.png){ width = 600 }